Ali-Haider25428/C-Scientific-Calculator/README.md

-Console-Based Scientific Calculator in C
-This is a console-based scientific calculator written in C. It provides a variety of mathematical and scientific operations for basic arithmetic, trigonometry, algebra, logarithms, and statistics.
+Console-Based Scientific Calculator in C For PF Assignment 3 By Ali Haider 25428 This is a console-based scientific calculator written in C. It provides a variety of mathematical and scientific operations for basic arithmetic, trigonometry, algebra, logarithms, and statistics.
 The program also supports complex number operations.

 Usage